willthehuman/sd-drivers/README.md

+# I AM CURRENTLY REWRITING FROM THE GROUND UP
+The development is currently continuing in the branch rework.
+The purpose of this rework is to have more control over the Steam Deck functionalities by using a low-level language (Rust).

 # Steam Deck Controller Remapper
 Steam Deck Controller Remapper allows users to rebind controls directly.
 (No virtual xbox 360 stuff, No Steam).